top of page

 'Snake' by Gunnai artist Ray Thomas

-Created by Jo Moulton (JOMO) in 2015, biophiliarts.com is non-profit enterprise.
-It profiles creative practitioners and cultural tourism models, both local and global, in the broad 'Art Meets Nature' context.
-Copyright permission for images is sought from practitioners/galleries and/or their firms.
-Content is submitted prior to publishing for full copyright permissions.
-Artists/designers/contributors frequently publish on their websites.
+Created by Jo Moulton (Studio JOMO) in 2015, this site profiles creative practitioners and cultural tourism models, both local and global, in the broad 'Art Meets Nature' context and advocates for Creative Industry development.in regional Victoria.
+Copyright for images is sought from practitioners/galleries/firms who frequently publish on their respective websites around the globe

 bottom of page